 Jessica joined Watsi on August 1st, 2016.
-Six years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Angelika, a caring 23-year-old sister and daughter from Philippines, to fund a thyroidectomy surgery to treat her thyroid carcinoma.
+Seven years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Alexander, a 7-year-old student from Haiti, to fund heart surgery.